ethanhusband/chessbot/README.md

 # chessbot

-This bot aims to read a given movesFile or FEN and determine the best possible move using C++, neural networks, minimax trees and other more niche chess programming techniques which will be described in Notes.c
+This bot aims to read a given movesFile or FEN and determine the best possible move using C++, neural networks, minimax trees and other more niche chess programming techniques.
+All paradigms, techniques and the overall structure of this project can be found in Notes.c, Which was made a c file because notes in green were preferred and its funny.

 Version History:
     VERSION ALPHA - An incomplete attempt at adapting a checkersbot written in C to a chessbot